This post may contain affiliate links. Please see my full disclosure policy for more details.

 TUESDAYS: Clean toilets

 I hate cleaning toilets, so I make this an easy day.
-It’s also an extra pain because my daughter is at an age where exploring the toilet is super fun.
-As is putting things in the toilet.
+It’s also an extra pain because my daughter is at an age where exploring the toilet is super fun…for her.
+Not so much for me.
+I don’t find putting odds and ends in the toilet as appealing as she does.

 WEDNESDAYS: Clean tubs

-I also hate cleaning tubs!!
-But it’s amazing how much faster scrubbing the tub is when I do it every week!
+I also hate cleaning tubs!
+But it’s amazing how much faster scrubbing the tub is when I do it every week.
+So I do it every week.

 THURSDAYS: Clean surfaces & mirrors